-If you have a toothache that lasts for several days, it’s important you schedule an appointment with one of our Grand Rapids emergency dentists as soon as possible.
+If you have a toothache that lasts for several days, it’s important for you to schedule an appointment with one of our Grand Rapids emergency dentists as soon as possible.

-Our dentists at GR Family Dental will be able to examine your teeth and gums, as well as take dental x-rays to determine if you need an emergency root canal.
+Our restorative dentists will be able to examine your teeth and gums, as well as take dental X-rays to determine if you need an emergency root canal.
 If an oral infection is deep enough to penetrate the pulp (living tissue) inside your tooth, you’ll need root canal therapy.

 A root canal is often a last-resort effort to save a tooth.
 Dental pulp can be infected by:

 - Deep tooth decay

 - Too many dental procedures done on the same tooth

 Signs You Need a Root Canal

 Keep in mind that you may not show signs you need a root canal until it is too late, which is why it’s important to see our dentists for an oral exam every six months.
 If you notice any of the following symptoms, you’ll need to call our office right away to schedule emergency root canal therapy.

 - Prolonged tooth sensitivity to hot and cold temperatures